By order of the Principal AHM 121 Examination will now be at 14:00 on the 15th of November.

 4. Answer the questions directly after one another, draw a line across the page and write the number of the next question in the centre of the next line.

-5. Under no circumstances, may you communicate with other candidates or obtain assistance from outside the examination room.
+5. Under no circumstances, may you communicate with other candidates or obtain assistance from outside the examination or test venue.

 6. You will render yourself liable to disqualification if you make personal remarks to the examiner and or invigilator.
-The writing of any offensive matter on examination material supplied to you will disqualify you.
+The writing of any offensive matter on any assessment material supplied to you will disqualify you.

-7. You are not allowed to leave the examination room without the permission of the invigilator.
+7. You are not allowed to leave the assessment room without the permission of the invigilator.

-8. No explanation of examination questions may be asked or may be given.
+8. No explanation of any assessment questions may be asked or may be given.

 9. Your answers must be written in English.

 10. All work done must be handed in.
-If you wish any part of your work not to be examined, draw a line through it.
+If you wish any part of your work not to be assessed, draw a line through it.

-11. No pages may be removed from the examination room or book.
+11. No pages may be removed from the assessment venue or books.

 12. The invigilator may disqualify any candidate for unfair practices or unsatisfactory conduct.

-13. No cell phones or any form of head gear are allowed in the examination hall.
+13. No cell phones or any form of head gear are allowed in any assessment venues.

-14. Your student card must be visible at all time.
+14. Your student card must be visible at all time for all assessments

 A Copy of the Marks will only be put up on the noticeboard from test 2 onwards.
 Make sure you frequently look on the portal if there are any marks available.